abhay-git-frontend/Testing-Platform.-Team-3024-SFHS-CODE5.0/README.md

 The local IP address to run this website is: http://127.0.0.1:5000 (use this URL after running the app).

-You need to use our own database by accessing it through your IP address.
+You need to use our Own database by accessing it through your IP address.